apocalyptech/bl3-cli-saveedit/README-saves.md

 interpreted as a hex value (so `10.sav` would have an ID of `16`).

     bl3-save-edit old.sav new.sav --save-game-id 2

+## Save Game GUID

+This is another identifier I suspect isn't actually important at all, but there's an internal GUID which can be used to identify savegames uniquely.
+The `--randomize-guid` option will randomize this value, so if you're copying a character or something you can ensure that the value is different between them.
+As I say, I have no idea if that's ever actually important (I've copied characters many times without randomizing this value, and they've worked fine) but here's the option anyway:

+    bl3-save-edit old.sav new.sav --randomize-guid

 ## Character Level